-In thousands BYN Currency Carrying amount 31 December 2018 Carrying amount 31 December 2017 Bonds of the Ministry of Finance of the Republic of Belarus BYN 54,793 39,885 Eurobonds of the Republic of Belarus USD 11,592 4,347 Bonds of the Ministry of Finance of the Republic of Belarus USD 4,530 4,045 Bonds of OJSC "Belagroprombank" EUR 2,475 2,356 73,390 50,633
+In thousands BYN Currency Carrying amount 31 December 2019 Carrying amount 31 December 2018 Bonds of the Ministry of Finance of the Republic of Belarus USD 39,933 4,530 Bonds of the Ministry of Finance of the Republic of Belarus BYN 31,695 54,793 Bond of OJSC "Development Bank of the Republic of Belarus" USD 17,637 - Eurobonds of the Republic of Belarus USD 11,402 11,592 Bonds of OJSC "Belagroprombank" EUR - 2,475 - 100,667 73,390

-According to the sales and purchase agreement, the interest income from bonds of the Ministry of Finance of the Republic of Belarus in Belarussian roubles amounts to 0%; maturity date for the part of the bonds is 23 April 2019, and for the remaining part is 23 April 2020.
+According to the sales and purchase agreement, the interest income from bonds of the Ministry of Finance of the Republic of Belarus in Belarussian roubles amounts to 0%; the part of the bonds was redeemed 23 April 2019, and for the remaining part is 23 April 2020.
+The Company considers this agreement as a transaction with the owner.
+The result of the bonds' initial recognition at fair value is recognized in the statement of changes in equity in the period, in which it is initial recognized.